 Best High-Interest Savings Accounts in Canada

 EQ Bank is our top pick for savings — not because of a promotional rate, but because their everyday rate is consistently among the highest in Canada without any time limits or conditions.
-Their Personal Account works as a hybrid chequing-and-savings account: you can pay bills, send e-Transfers, and earn 2.75% on every dollar sitting in the account at the same time.
+Their Personal Account works as a hybrid chequing-and-savings account: you can pay bills, send e-Transfers, and earn 2.75% on every dollar at the same time.

 There’s no promotional period to track, no base rate to fall back to.
 What you see is what you get — and that consistency is exactly why we recommend it.